What is CBN? Effects, Uses, and More

 Does CBN Enhance THC’s Effects?

 CBN may work synergistically with THC through the “entourage effect”, where cannabinoids enhance each other’s benefits.
-Combining the two can create a more relaxed, balanced experience, potentially reducing unwanted side effects like paranoia.
+Combining the two can create a more relaxed, balanced experience, while potentially reducing unwanted side effects like paranoia.
 This makes it appealing for people seeking the calming body effects of cannabis without overwhelming psychoactivity.

 Terpenes like myrcene and linalool, found in cannabis alongside CBN, also add calming, sedative effects.

-Common Products and How to Use Them
+Common CBN Products and How to Use Them

-• Gummies: Convenient, consistent dosing, slower onset (~45–60 min)
+• Pros: Convenient, consistent dosing, discreet

 How Much to Take?